 Radical Mastectomy

-This procedure, which is rarely performed these days, includes removal of the entire breast, the axillary lymph nodes and the chest (pectoralis) muscle.
+This procedure, which is rarely performed these days, includes removal of the entire breast, the axillary lymph nodes, and the chest muscles, specifically the pectoral muscles.
+This extensive surgery is usually only performed if breast cancer spreads to the chest wall muscles.

 Skin-Sparing Mastectomy